 8. Make a donation

 Some hard-working small businesses simply won’t make it through the crisis without a helping hand.
-Check online to see if your favorite SMB has set up a fundraiser – or offer your support through these organizations.
+Check online to see if your favorite SMB has set up a fundraiser.

 The toughest times are more manageable when we stick together.
 So stay safe, stay healthy, and don’t forget to support the irreplaceable small businesses that make our communities thrive.